ido2267/search.js/README.md

 # search.js
-a small javascript code on node js that search for string in fileswith specific extension
+a small javascript code on node js that search for string in files with specific extension